rexystephan/Retail-Retail-Order-Data-Analysis-/README.md

 2. Cleaned, structured data stored in SQL Server for efficient querying.
 3. An interactive Streamlit dashboard for visualizing data trends in real-time.
 ### Tools & Technologies Used:
-1.Data Extraction: Kaggle API, Python
+1. Data Extraction: Kaggle API, Python
 2. Data Cleaning: Pandas library in Python
 3. Data Storage: SQL Server (Relational database -using PostgreSQL)
 4. Data Analysis: SQL queries (using GROUP BY, HAVING and joins)